gchq/sleeper/README.md

   size or it can use EMR managed scaling.
 - EMR Serverless Bulk Import stack: Similar to the above 2 stacks in behaviour.
 This stack is created at Sleeper instance deployment.
-It is the default way in which the bulk imports are run and provides benefit by the fact that when no bulk import jobs are
+It is the default way in which the bulk imports are run and provides benefit by the fact that when no bulk import jobs are present, no computing resources are used.
 - Dashboard stack: This displays properties of the system in a Cloudwatch dashboard.

 The following functionality is experimental: